bmin7/aws-detection-workshop/README.md

-## Lesson 2 - Tune a Panther Managed Detection
+## Lesson 2 - Tune an Existing GuardDuty Detection created by Panther

 **Part 1 - Clone a Managed Detection**